jfv-opensource/kube-tools/README.md

 **Warning**: this code source is distributed as example and should not be used in production.
 It does not protect agains code injection by example.

+/!\ Last version of kubernetes will be installed byu default.

 ## kc - Kube controller

 The kube controller pilot the scripts deployed on the differents hosts to deploy and configure the kubernetes cluster from a *json* description file.